mark-magic/mark-magic/packages/website/docs/en/plugin/index.md

 ## Creating Plugins

-If there are currently no available plugins, you can either submit an issue on [GitHub](https://github.com/mark-magic/mark-magic/issues) or follow the instructions in [Creating Plugins](../api-plugin.md) to develop a new plugin.
+If there is no existing plugin available, you can submit a request in the [github issue](https://github.com/mark-magic/mark-magic/issues), or follow the instructions in [Creating Plugins](../api-plugin.md) to develop a new plugin.